ValeriiSysoiev/AI-VM-Process-Test/README.md

 The web-based UI included here is repurposed from a Microsoft solution accelerator and now acts as the front-end orchestrator for this template.

-For this deployment, the ingestion agent connects to **Nexpose (InsightVM)** using secrets stored in Azure Key Vault.
+For this deployment, the **Qualys Ingestion Agent** functions as the Nexpose/InsightVM ingestion agent.
+Connection details and credentials are fetched from Azure Key Vault using the secrets `nexpose-api-url`, `nexpose-user`, and `nexpose-password`. **All credentials are managed only via Key Vault.**

 ### Workflow Stages and Agent Roles